motion/orbit/next.md

 * improving various auto updates
 * having a continuous integration process so we can deploy quickly

+attention (?)

+* may be required for good trends
+* may be really beneficial for what you've missed

 stack improvements (~1month)

 * improving typing and architecture in variety of sketchy areas